Beliavsky/Fortran-code-on-GitHub/README.md

 [IMage COMbination (IMCOM)](https://github.com/barnabytprowe/imcom): software associated with [Optimal Linear Image Combination](https://iopscience.iop.org/article/10.1088/0004-637X/741/1/46), by Barnaby Rowe, Barnaby, Christopher and Jason Rhodes, The Astrophysical Journal, Volume 741, Issue 1, (2011).

+[img2nc](https://github.com/ShinobuAmasaki/img2nc): converts planetary Digital Elevation Model (DEM) data into NetCDF, allowing one to draw a topographic map of the Moon, by ShinobuAmasaki.

 [International Radiation Belt Environment Modeling (IRBEM) library](https://github.com/PRBEM/IRBEM): routines to compute magnetic coordinates for any location in the Earth's magnetic field, to perform coordinate conversions, to evaluate geophysics/space-physics models, and to propagate orbits in time.

 [Just Another Vehicle for Estimating Lags In Nuclei (JAVELIN)](https://github.com/nye17/javelin): version of the SPEAR algorithm written in Python to provide more flexibility in both functionality and visualization.
 One can use JAVELIN to model quasar variability using different covariance functions (Zu et al. 2013), and measure emission line lags using either spectroscopic light cruves (Zu et al. 2011) or photometric light curves (Zu et al. 2016).